csixteen/chippy/README.md

 # chippy

-CHIP-8 Interpreter written in Rust (**THIS IS STILL WORK IN PROGRESS**).
+CHIP-8 Interpreter written in Rust.

 Most of the code for input (keyboard) and output (audio and display) was shamelessly copied from the examples found in [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) repository.
-The code is still not pretty, especially in `emulator.rs`, but like Kent Beck says: "Make it work.
-Make it right.
-Make it fast.".
-Right now, it sort of works.

 # Usage